 Normally students can use WebAdvisor to add and/or drop courses (changes can also be processed by hard-copy, in person at Enrolment Services, UC Level 3).
 Program Counsellor approval may be required in specific situations (i.e. course overload is requested, there is a pending investigation for academic misconduct against the student).

-- Course Adds: Addition of courses is limited to the six-day add period.
-The addition of a course after the end of the add period requires the approval of the instructor for the course as well as the student’s Program Counsellor and will only be considered in exceptional circumstances (i.e. illness).
-To add a course for which a student has not successfully completed the stated course requisite(s) s/he must complete a Course Requisite/Restriction Waiver, have it signed by the instructor, and present it to Undergraduate Program Services with a completed course selection form.
+- Course Adds: Addition of courses is limited to the Course Selection Period.
+These dates are in Section III--Schedule of Dates of the Undergraduate Calendar and are communicated to students through their university-issued email.
+The addition of a course outside of this period requires the approval of the instructor for the course as well as the student’s Program Counsellor and will only be considered in exceptional circumstances (i.e. illness).
+To add a course for which a student has not successfully completed the stated course requisite(s) s/he must complete a Course Waiver Request form, have it signed by the instructor, and present it to Enrolment Services.
 When adding a two-semester course, students must complete the course selection process for each part of the course during the appropriate course selection period for consecutive semesters (e.g. AGR*2351 in the Fall and AGR*2352 in the Winter).

-- Course Drops: One semester courses can be dropped without academic penalty until the 40th class day (see Schedule of Dates in Section VIII--Undergraduate Degree Regulations and Procedures in the current Undergraduate Calendar.
-Two-semester courses must be dropped by the last day of the add period in the second semester.
+- Course Drops: One semester courses can be dropped without academic penalty until the last day of classes (see Dropping Courses in Section VIII--Undergraduate Degree Regulations and Procedures in the current Undergraduate Calendar).
 The dropping of a course after the deadline is allowed only in exceptional circumstances and normally requires a Request for Academic Consideration.
 A limited number of courses require instructor notification when being dropped (normally where students care for laboratory animals or when supplies on loan must be returned).
 If instructor notification is required this must be written in the course outline and announced in the first class meeting.

-Course selection periods are scheduled and published.
+Course Selection Period is published in in Section III--Schedule of Dates of the Undergraduate Calendar and communicated to students through their university-issued email.
 This period allows students to select courses for upcoming semesters.
 The primary tool for this process is WebAdvisor but course selection can also be done in person at Enrolment Services, UC Level 3 using the Undergraduate Course Request Form.

 Students may need to replace required courses with suitable replacements in order to complete program requirements within a prescribed period of time.
 If a student suspects that a course that s/he has taken can act as a substitution for a requirement s/he should complete a Schedule of Studies Change Request Form which requires the signature of both the Faculty Advisor and the Program Counsellor.
 Course substitutions are not recorded in Colleague and do not appear in the academic evaluation.